nicjac/blog/content/posts/show-dont-tell-era.md

 Deploying apps developed using either Gradio or Streamlit got a whole lot easier when [Hugging Face](https://huggingface.co/) added [Spaces](https://huggingface.co/spaces) to their ecosystem of ML products and tools.
 Spaces are similar to Github Pages -- code is committed to a repository, and the app is automatically build and served.
 When creating a space, you pick between Streamlit, Gradio, and Static (which more or less replicates Github Pages' static website hosting capabilities).
 The Space is then automatically setup to accommodate your library of choice.
 Useful features such as versioning and the ability for users to like a space make it a great experience for the deployment of a public machine learning demo.

-Similarly to how Google Colab democratized access to compute resources required for training deep neural network, Hugging Face Spaces allow anyone to host a demo for the world to check out.
+Similarly to how Google Colab democratized access to compute resources required for state-of-the-art machine learning models, Hugging Face Spaces allow anyone to host a demo for the world to check out.
 This means that the entire machine learning workflow, from model training to deployment of an interactive demo, can now be carried out for free and almost entirely in Python.